antarctica/nmea-web-serial/example/README.md

 npm install
 ```

-This will work the same way since the root package.json defines workspaces.
+This will install the example's dependencies, linking to the local `nmea-web-serial` package.

 ## Development